pygfx/pygfx/docs/transparency.rst

 3. Set the ``alpha_config`` dictionary to have full control:

-In this advanced approach you can choose between four methods ("opaque", "blended", "stochastic", "weighted"), which each have a set of options.
+In this advanced approach you can choose between four methods ("opaque", "blended", "weighted", "stochastic"), which each have a set of options.
 You probably also want to set ``material.depth_write``, and maybe ``material.render_queue`` and/or ``ob.render_order``.